 Tours and adventure activities

-The safety standards you might expect of transport and tour operators are not always met, including for adventure activities such as trekking and rafting.
+The safety standards you might expect of transport and tour operators are not always met, including for adventure activities such as trekking, paragliding, rafting or kayaking.
 There may not be enough life jackets or effective safety equipment.
 Recommended maintenance standards and safety precautions may not be met.
 Paragliding accidents have caused serious injuries and deaths.
 Rivers can be unpredictable and dangerous, even for experienced kayakers and rafters.

 If you are planning adventure activities, talk to your travel insurer first to check if the activity is covered by your insurance policy.
 Carefully check the operator's credentials and safety equipment before booking.
 Don't be afraid to ask about or insist on safety requirements.
 Always use safety equipment, even if others don't.
 If suitable safety equipment isn't available, use another provider.

 Trekking Agency Association of Nepal (TAAN) and the